-The agreement was signed by the Swedish Arts Council, as the representative of the Swedish state, and the Swedish Artists Association (KRO/KIF), the Association of Swedish Illustrators and the Swedish Photographers Association.
+The agreement was signed by the Swedish Arts Council, as the representative of the Swedish state, and the Artists' Association of Sweden (KRO/KIF), the Association of Swedish Illustrators and the Swedish Photographers Association.
 It is binding on all public institutions with an exhibiting role and provides guidance for all professional exhibition organisers in receipt of public funding.

 The agreement was last updated in January 2018, and the tariffs were updated in January 2021.

 And use the template for the Standard Agreement

 by our lawyer Katarina Renman Claesson via phone/email.

 Access to templates relating to contract law, tax declaration counselling etc

 Beneficial artist and studio insurances with low deductibles such as 1,000 SEK.